jenniferarias414/portfolio-v2/README.md

 [View Portfolio](https://jenniferarias414.github.io/portfolio-v2/)

+---

 ## Overview

+This portfolio was created as a professional home base for my data engineering work, technical projects, certifications, and learning notes.

+The goal is to present a clean, polished, and modern portfolio that reflects both technical skill and communication ability.

-This portfolio highlights my work in:
+This site highlights work in:

 - Data engineering
 - Python automation